Meng-Lyu/cs686-lectures/projects/project4-README.md

 ### Errata / Corrections
  - (v0) Released on Mar 20 (Fri) around 5pm.
  - (v1) Mar 21 (Sat) aroudn 9:18am: Added "Sample" unit tests (24 -> 33).
-For those who accepted the Github assignment, I am going to manually push the changes to your remote remo.
+For those who accepted the Github assignment, I will email you so you can obtain the new files ([see here](https://github.com/cs-rocks/cs686-lectures/tree/master/projects/project4-data)).
 All submissions will be regraded shortly.

 ## BEFORE YOU BEGIN